Adrenergic blocking agent: Beta-1 blocker

-Beta 2 blocker
+Beta-2 blocker

-Beta 2 blockers cease action of beta-2 receptor by blocking the receptor and preventing it from being activated.
+Beta-2 blockers cease action of beta-2 receptor by blocking the receptor and preventing it from being activated.
 Similar to beta-1 receptor, the activated beta-2 receptor will lead to the detach of alpha subunit of Gs protein and attachment of adenylate cyclase.
 Adenosine triphosphate(ATP), is then catalyzed to form cAMP. cAMP will facilitate release of protein kinase A as well as reduction of intracellular calcium level, relaxing the smooth muscles.
 Beta-2 blockers stops the above-mentioned signaling pathway, (formation of cAMP, release of protein kinase A, reduction of intracellular calcium level) by blocking the receptor.

-Remarks: It has to be noted that alpha-1 receptor has an opposite action when it is compared with beta 2 receptor.
+The alpha-1 receptor has an opposite action when it is compared with beta 2 receptor.
 However, the location of the two receptors differs in different tissues, which gives rise to different action of smooth muscle.
 For example, in the eye, under stimulation of sympathetic nervous system, radial muscles of the iris contract through activation of alpha-1 receptor to allow more light to enter, while the ciliary muscle in the eye relaxes through activation of beta-2 receptor to allow far vision.
 In the arterioles of skeletal muscle, there is only mild constriction under activation of SNS, due to the balance between alpha-1 and beta-2 receptors.

-Beta 3 blocker
+Beta-3 blocker

 Beta-3 blocker will inactivate beta-3 receptor and stops the following action.
 Beta 3 receptor is a G-protein coupled receptor, similar to beta-1 and beta-2 receptors.
 The receptor is involved in G-as activation.
 The receptor will also stimulate adenylyl cyclase.
 Eventually, it will lead to effects like increase of tryptophan and 5-hydroxytryptamine level, increase of lipolysis in adipose tissue.
 Beta-3 blocker will antagonize the receptor, which will stop the signaling pathway(G-as activation, stimulation of adenylyl cyclase).

 History

-Alpha Blocker
+Alpha blockers

 In 1978, a successful alpha blocker, phenoxybenzamine was confirmed to be clinically beneficial through a randomized, placebo-controlled study.
 It was the first alpha blocker which was used for treating Benign Prostatic Hyperplasia.

 Another Alpha Blocker Prazosin, which was the first drug selective to alpha 1 receptor, was developed in 1987 for the therapy of Benign Prostatic Hyperplasia.
 Other alpha blockers are then introduced for several diseases.

-Beta Blocker
+Beta blockers

 The first beta blocker, propranolol, was introduced in the early 1960s by the winner of The Nobel Prize in Physiology or Medicine 1988- Sir James W. Black.
 The drug was originally developed in order to induce a calm effect on the heart by blocking the beta receptor for adrenaline, treating a range of cardiovascular disorders.

-Beta 3 blocker
+Beta-3 blockers

 Unlike other subtypes of receptor, beta 3 receptors were more recently discovered in 1989.
 Therefore, Beta 3 blockers are still under development.